Recall of the Promoted Messages

 3) Conduct individual interviews with a representative sample of the target group members assessing whether they recall hearing or reading the promoted messages and from which source they heard / read them:

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)

-Introduction: In the following questions I will be asking whether you heard or saw certain messages.
-When I asked these questions to other people living in this area, they told me when they recalled the message but they also told me openly whether they never heard or saw such messages.
+Introduction: In the following questions, I will be asking whether you heard or saw certain messages.
+When I asked these questions to other people living in this area, they told me when they recalled a message but they also told me openly when they have not heard or seen such a message.
 I would like to ask you to respond to the following question as honestly as the other respondents did.
 There are no right or wrong answers, we just want to understand your true experience.